 It makes a great secondary camera (or main camera with a backup), especially if you already own Nikon lenses (it uses the Nikon F lens mount).
 If you find a fully working model, you will be pleasantly surprised at how good its images look.
 Its image quality at base ISO is competitive with some of the best cameras currently available.
 For that reason alone, the FinePix S2 Pro is worth searching out.

-You can easily find a used FinePix S2 body in good condition on eBay for under $100.
 If you shoot raw files, match it with Affinity Photo for excellent raw photo conversions.
-Affinity Photo, in my opinion, produces much better skin tones and ‘Velvia’ color than either Capture One or Lightroom by default when converting images from raw.
+Affinity Photo, in my opinion, produces much better skin tones and ‘Velvia’ color than Adobe Lightroom by default when converting images from raw.
 I use it solely for that purpose while doing final editing in Adobe Photoshop.
 Phase One Capture One is also quite good at doing raw file conversions from the FinePix S2.

 The Fujifilm FinePix S2 Pro is a true digital photography classic!